CliMA/Oceananigans.jl/docs/src/model_setup/checkpointing.md

 # Checkpointing

-A checkpointer can be used to serialize the entire model state to a file from which the model can be restored at any time.
+A checkpointer can be used to save the model state to a file from which a model or simulation can be picked up from at any time.
 This is useful if you'd like to periodically checkpoint when running long simulations in case of crashes or cluster time limits, but also if you'd like to restore from a checkpoint and try out multiple scenarios.

-For example, to periodically checkpoint the model state to disk every 1,000,000 seconds of simulation time to files of the form `model_checkpoint_iteration12500.jld2` where `12500` is the iteration number (automatically filled in)
+For example, to periodically checkpoint the model state to disk every 5 years of simulation time to files with names like `model_checkpoint_iteration12500.jld2` where `12500` is the iteration number (automatically filled in), use

 ```@meta
 DocTestSetup = quote